Current & Past Exhibits

 Rutherford County Chamber of Commerce

-In October 2017, the Gore Center intalled over 30 objects at the Rutherford County Chamber of Commerce.
-The exhibit displays four themes that highlight the collections at the Gore Center: university history, political history, women's history, and veterans history.
-The objects will be on display through January 2017.
+In October 2017, the Gore Center installed over 30 objects at the Rutherford County Chamber of Commerce.
+The exhibit displayed four themes that highlight the collections at the Gore Center: university history, political history, women's history, and veterans history.

 From the President to the People